-A bi-annual literary journal founded in 2007, Mascara is particularly interested in the work of contemporary Asian, Australian
+A bi-annual literary journal founded in 2007, Mascara is particularly interested in the work of contemporary migrant, Asian Australian

 email: editor[at]mascarareview[dot]com Please do not use this address for submissions to the journal.